Bender: Where did you get an idiotic idea like that?

-- Of course, in Arena, Kirk would have been pleased to blow their ship to pieces, but has a change of heart when it's hand to hand combat.
+- "Arena".
+Captain Kirk is forced to fight the captain of a Gorn ship to the death.
+Of course, Kirk would have been pleased to blow their ship to pieces but has a change of heart when it's hand-to-hand combat.

 - The MO of the murderer in the Criminal Minds episode "The Fight".

 - The Season 3 finale of Cobra Kai has a flashback to when a young John Kreese was a POW in Vietnam.
 His platoon was captured when he hesitated to set off an explosive charge that would have killed one of their own (he was executed when captured anyway).
 During their captivity, their captain and Kreese (offering to replace fellow soldier Terry Silver) are forced to fight on a small bridge over a snake pit.
 During the fight, an air strike drives off their captors.
 Kreese, however, angry at the captain for not telling him his girlfriend died in a car crash, sends him to his death.

 - Power Rangers Lost Galaxy: Deviot outfits the Blue and Green Rangers with mind-controlling shackles, forcing them to fight each other so he can harness the energy they expend.
 They probably would have died from exhaustion had the other Rangers not staged a rescue.

 - Happens in the Merlin (2008) episode "The Coming of Arthur: Part One" between Arthur and Gwaine.
 It was mostly a coincidence, as the instigator of the fight had no idea that the two men had ever even seen one another before.

 - In The Sight the villain forces Huttser and Palla into one of these by threatening to kill the survivor painfully, causing them to each struggle to give the other a merciful death.